The Ultimate Guide to Residential Reverse Osmosis Drinking Water Systems: How They Work, What They Remove, and Why Your Home and Family Need One

 1. Sediment Pre-Filter

-Removes larger particles like sediment, sand, and rust that can clog the system.
-Typically a 5 micron sediment filter.
-Polyspun, Pleated, or Spiral Wound filter or one piece filter cartidge.
+Removes larger particles such as sediment, sand, and rust that can clog the system.
+Typically, a 5-micron sediment filter.
+Polyspun, Pleated, or spiral-wound filter or one-piece filter cartridge.

 2. Carbon Pre-Filter